PaulDMooney/testblog/BLOG.md

 }
 ```

+Structured testing isn't always mandatory.
+Sometimes a unit is simple enough that its tests can be written out in a flat
+list.
+But more often then not, I find that for the sake of readability and organization, it's necessary to introduce some
+kind of structure.

 ## Conclusion
 Well that's a start.
 Writing tests that produce a nice organized and readable output is a simple but impactful first step.
 Stay tuned, I will be building on top of this with more advice to further improve how we write good tests.